golang/go/gopls/integration/replay/README.md

 # Replaying Logs

-The LSP log replayer takes a log from a gopls session, starts up an instance of goppls, and tries to replay the session.
+The LSP log replayer takes a log from a gopls session, starts up an instance of gopls, and tries to replay the session.
 It produces a log from the replayed session and reports some comparative statistics of the two logs.